Skip to content

 In March 2005, the Ngāti Awa Claims Settlement Act was passed, settling the long standing Treaty of Waitangi Claims and establishing the Rūnanga as a new governance body under the Te Rūnanga o Ngāti Awa Act 2005.
 Since this time, the Rūnanga has also partially completed settlement of the Ngāti Awa Fisheries Claim and various other ancillary matters.

-The return of Pūtauaki Maunga to Ngāti Awa has yet to be realised, although work continues on a number of fronts at this point in time.
+The return of Putauaki maunga to Ngāti Awa has yet to be realised, although work continues on a number of fronts at this point in time.

 Our settlement with the Crown in 2005 was approximately $42 million, including assets and cash transferred to the Rūnanga.
-Full details of the settlement package can be found in the Deed of Settlement.

 The purchase of forestry assets and receipt of accumulated rentals post-settlement, enabled the Rūnanga to establish an economic base through its commercial arm Ngāti Awa Group Holdings Limited.